AIDXNZ/AIDXNZ/README.md

-# Hello 👋 I'm Aidan
+# Security Engineer - Peneteation Tester
-I am a driven individual with a passion for learning.
+Hello!
+I'm Aidan and I am a driven individual with a passion for learning.
 You can find me programming or hacking something at almost any given time!

 More about me:
 - 🏢 I'm currently working on acquiring the CPTS and OSCP